koel/koel/docs/usage/streaming.md

 Koel always uses the native PHP method if you're transcoding or streaming from a cloud storage.
 :::

-## Transcoding FLAC
+## FLAC Transcoding

+By default, Koel streams FLAC files as-is, which means the lossless audio quality is preserved.
-Koel supports transcoding FLAC to mp3 on the fly when streaming music.
-This behavior can be controlled via a `TRANSCODE_FLAC` setting in `.env` file:
+However, you can opt to have FLAC transcoded to mp3 to, for example, reduce bandwidth or support older devices.
+This behavior can be controlled via the `TRANSCODE_FLAC` setting in `.env` file:

-* `false`: Disable FLAC transcoding.
-Koel will stream FLAC files as-is, producing the lossless audio quality.
+* `false`: Disable transcoding and stream FLAC files as-is, producing the lossless audio quality.
 This is the default behavior.
-* `true`: Enable FLAC transcoding.
-Koel will transcode FLAC to mp3 on the fly.
+* `true`: Transcode FLAC to mp3 before streaming.
 You'll need to have [FFmpeg](https://ffmpeg.org/) installed on your server and set its executable path via the `FFMPEG_PATH` setting in the `.env` file.
 The transcoding quality can also be controlled via `OUTPUT_BIT_RATE` (defaults to `128`).

+When transcoding is enabled, Koel caches the transcoded files to improve performance.
+If for any reason you want to clear the cache, run `php artisan cache:clear`.

+## Transcoding on Mobile

+On a mobile device where data usage is a concern, you might want to transcode all songs to a lower bitrate to save bandwidth.
+This can be done via the [Preferences screen](./profile-preferences#preferences) and requires the same FFmpeg setup as FLAC transcoding.